 Get a 504 Plan

-If your child has ADHD and is in a public school or one that receives federal aid, he can apply for a 504 Plan under the Rehabilitation Act of 1973, Wolraich says.
+If your child has ADHD and is in a public school or one that receives federal aid, they can apply for a 504 Plan under the Rehabilitation Act of 1973, Wolraich says.
 The goal of the plan is to bring interventions into the classroom so kids aren’t taken out of the classroom.

 “Such plans can include preferential seating close to the teacher, reduced assignments if possible, extended time to take tests, and the ability to take tests in less-distracting environments,” Wolraich explains.